 The 1891 tour took “The President’s Own” to 32 cities and towns in New England and the Midwest.
 The band performed two different programs: one for matinees and another for evening concerts.
 Both included Sousa’s unique blend of popular music and orchestral transcriptions, as well as his own compositions.
 Although the audiences clamored for Sousa’s marches, he included them only as encores, offering his audiences what he called the “solid fare” of Richard Wagner, Georges Bizet, Giuseppi Verdi, Franz Schubert, Hector Berlioz, and others.
 Sousa launched the band’s second concert tour in 1892, this time through 37 cities to the Pacific Coast and back.
 When this tour proved even more successful than the first, Sousa decided to leave “The President’s Own” to form his own civilian band.

 After Sousa left the Marine Band in 1892, “The President’s Own” made only five tours—1901, 1907, 1911, 1912, and 1915—before traveling yearly between 1920 and 1931.
 The band suspended its tours during the Depression years of 1932-1934, but took to the road again in 1935 and continued until 1942.
 During World War II, the band played many additional performances in Washington, D.C., and at the White House to boost wartime morale.
-The Marine Band’s national concert tours resumed in 1946, and have continued every year since.
+The Marine Band’s national concert tours resumed in 1946, and have continued every year since except 2013 due to sequestration and 2020 due to global pandemic.